 The foreign national must

-- have a paragraph R205(a) work permit support letter that provides evidence as to how the applicant may provide significant benefit to the province or territory of destination
+- have a paragraph R205(a) work permit support letter as evidence of the assessment by the province or territory that the applicant may provide significant benefit

 - provide evidence of how their business will provide significant economic, social or cultural benefits to Canadian citizens or permanent residents

-- The support letter is an indicator of benefit, but should not be the only evidence provided.
+- The support letter is an indicator of benefit, as confirmed by the province or territory, but should not be the only evidence provided.

 - a language assessment